Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Anemia due to chemotherapy in cancer patients: Initiate treatment only if hemoglobin <10 g/dL and anticipated duration of myelosuppressive chemotherapy is at least 2 additional months.
 Titrate dosage to use the minimum effective dose that will maintain a hemoglobin level sufficient to avoid RBC transfusions.
 Discontinue darbepoetin alfa following completion of chemotherapy.

-Adults: SubQ: Initial: 2.25 mcg/kg once weekly or 500 mcg once every 3 weeks until completion of chemotherapy
+SubQ: Initial: 2.25 mcg/kg once weekly or 500 mcg once every 3 weeks until completion of a chemotherapy course.

 Increase dose: If hemoglobin does not increase by 1 g/dL and remains below 10 g/dL after initial 6 weeks (for patients receiving weekly therapy only), increase dose to 4.5 mcg/kg once weekly (no dosage adjustment if using every-3-week dosing).